nitad54448/calc_3omega/README.md

 # 3-Omega 3D Surface Fit Analyzer: Explanation

-### Note: a similar program but using linear fit is available in this repository, see it's help file for details.
+### Note: a similar program but using linear fit is available in this repository, see README - Linear FIT.md file for details.

 ## 1. Introduction